Susan Michod

-Susan Michod (born 1945, Toledo, Ohio) is an American feminist painter who has been at the forefront of the Pattern and Decoration movement since 1969.
+Susan Michod (January 3, 1945 - August 8, 2026) is an American feminist painter who has been at the forefront of the Pattern and Decoration movement since 1969.
 Her work "consists of monumental paintings [which are] thickly painted, torn, collaged, spattered, sponged, sprinkled with glitter and infused with a spirit of love of nature and art," the art critic Sue Taylor has written.

 After graduating with a Master of Fine Arts degree from Pratt Institute in Brooklyn, Michod moved to Chicago in 1969 and joined a tight-knit community of artists which included Judy Chicago, Vera Klement, Phyllis Bramson, Margaret Wharton, Richard Loving, Robert Kushner and Nancy Spero.
 She taught art at the Chicago Academy of Fine Arts.

 In 1973, Michod co-founded the non-profit women artists' collaborative Artemisia Gallery.
 Like the groundbreaking A.I.R.
 Gallery in New York which opened just a year earlier, Artemisia was a forum for women to exhibit their art away from the male-dominated gallery scene.
 Judy Chicago, Miriam Schapiro, Joyce Kozloff and Nancy Spero were among the artists who exhibited their early work at Artemisia.

 Michod's work has been exhibited at institutions including the Art Institute of Chicago, the Renaissance Society at the University of Chicago, the Queens Museum, the Bronx Museum of the Arts and the National Academy in New York City, and it is in the collection of Museum of Contemporary Art, Chicago, and the Illinois State Museum.
 In addition to Artemisia, her work was also exhibited by the Jan Cicero and Jean Albano galleries in Chicago and the Andre Zarre Gallery in New York.